Call-for-Code-for-Racial-Justice/Truth-Loop/README.md

 There is an administrative API interface that allows the site owners to curate the PR&L information, with the following attributes:

-- simple, intelligible summary that makes it easy to understand its potential impact
+- a simple, intelligible summary that makes it easy to understand its potential impact
 - categories it pertains to (law enforcement, healthcare, zoning)
 - geospatial areas of pertinence (postal codes, cities, counties, and so on)
 - the type of the artifact (bill, law, policy, regulation, and so on)